Stob na Bròige (Buachaille Etive Mòr)

 The name Stob na Bròige (Buachaille Etive Mòr) translates from Scottish Gaelic as “Peak of the Shoe”.

-Depending on the route and conditions, climbing Stob na Bròige (Buachaille Etive Mòr) typically takes between 5.7 and 7.4 hours round trip.
-The Munros app provides detailed time estimates for each route.
+Climbing Stob na Bròige (Buachaille Etive Mòr) typically takes between 5.7 and 7.4 hours round trip.
+This varies with fitness, weather, and the route chosen.